 We need to support all girls to have the knowledge, and the basic supplies to enter womanhood with confidence and pride, not fear and embarrassment.

 Hygienic pads are a basic need for girls.
 As such one would expect governments to provide them for free, or to subsidize them.
 But NGOs like Camfed (the Campaign for Female Education) — which once supported my education and whose programs I now lead in Eastern and Southern Africa — currently bear this effort.
 We include high quality disposable sanitary pads as part of our holistic bursary package for disadvantaged girls.
 We advise our School Based Committees to procure only recognized brands from reputable suppliers, because there are imitations on the market, where the inner part of the pad disintegrates, offering little protection.

 It’s this attention to detail, and the understanding of context, that is so vital if we are to break down the gender barriers in education.
 We need to support all girls to have the knowledge, and the basic supplies to enter womanhood with confidence and pride, not fear and embarrassment.
 In very real terms, their futures — and ours — depend on it.

 This blog was first published as an article in TES Magazine — a weekly publication aimed at school teachers throughout the UK.

 Angeline Murimirwa was one of the first young women to receive support from Camfed to go to secondary school in Zimbabwe.
 Camfed is an international NGO which supports girls in the poorest, most rural districts of sub-Saharan Africa to go to school, succeed, and lead.
-Angeline, who excelled in all her studies, became a key founding member of CAMA, the over 55,000-strong pan-African network of young educated women.
-Today Angeline is the Regional Executive Director of Camfed for Eastern and Southern Africa, leading programs to unlock the potential of hundreds of thousands of girls across sub-Saharan Africa.
+Angeline, who excelled in all her studies, became a key founding member of CAMA, the pan-African leadership network of young educated women.
+Today Angeline is the Executive Director of Camfed for Africa, leading programs to unlock the potential of hundreds of thousands of girls.